Sam Husseini: Career

 After graduating, Husseini worked as a programmer and a math teacher.
 He then began working for Fairness and Accuracy in Reporting (FAIR) where he was the Middle East expert.
 After the 1993 World Trade Center bombing, he was in charge of monitoring news media for evidence of anti-Arab and anti-Muslim bias.

 Husseini was the media director for the American-Arab Anti-Discrimination Committee.

 After leaving FAIR, he became the communications director for the Institute for Public Accuracy, a position that he has held since 1997.
 In 2020, he was listed as a senior analyst for the Institute for Public Accuracy and a contributor to The Nation.

-In 2000, he founded the webpage VotePact.org which encourages disenchanted Democrats to pair up with disenchanted Republicans and vote for third parties and independent candidates.
+In 2000, he founded the website VotePact.org which encourages disenchanted Democrats to pair up with disenchanted Republicans and vote for third parties and independent candidates.

-In 2006, Husseini founded the webpage WashingtonStakeout.com which features him pointedly questioning political figures as they leave Sunday morning talk shows.
+In 2006, Husseini founded the website WashingtonStakeout.com which features him pointedly questioning political figures as they leave Sunday morning talk shows.